twenty6two/bnt-website/docroot/modules/contrib/backup_migrate/README.md

-# Backup and Migrate for Drupal 8 and 9
+# Backup and Migrate for Drupal 9

-This is a rewrite of Backup and Migrate for Drupal 8 and 9.
+This is a rewrite of Backup and Migrate for Drupal 9.

 ## Installation